mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 g/bike

-Much like its ground based predecessors, the G/ bike' speed and size make it a favourite with many Travellers needing to make their own way around a strange planet.
+Much like its ground based predecessors, the G/ bike' speed and size make it a favorite with many Travellers needing to make their own way around a strange planet.
 It is also the focus of many subcultures and gangs across Charted space.

 EQUIPMENT AND WEAPONS Communications system (improved), Navigation System (improved), Sensor System (improved).